rueckstiess/mtools/INSTALL.md

 pymongo easily by running

     pip install pymongo

 Depending on your user rights, it may complain about not having permissions to install the module.
 In that case, you need to precede the command with a `sudo`.

-#### argparse

-If you run Python version 2.6.x, the `argparse` module is not included in the standard library and you need to install it manually.
-You can do so with

-    pip install argparse

-Depending on your user rights, it may complain about not having permissions to install the module.
-In that case, you need to precede the command with a `sudo`.